FinQuiz blog post: concept guide + lecture video + Level I resources.

 1. Saving and Investing

-Individuals and businesses save to meet future expenses and invest in assets like bonds, stocks, and real estate.
-A financial return compensates for inflation and risk of loss, and markets allow easy access to investment opportunities.
+Individuals and businesses save to meet future expenses and invest in assets such as bonds, equities, and real estate.
+Returns compensate investors for inflation and risk, and markets provide access to investment opportunities.

 2. Borrowing